By Gary Audin

 What does the customer see?

 Problems can occur across IT and the networks.
-Consider what would happen if the unified communications and collaboration systems are affected or the disaster recovery plancontact center malfunctions or fails.
+Consider what would happen if the unified communications and collaboration systems are affected or the contact center malfunctions or fails.
 The problems become public.
 The public reputation will be impacted and the users and customers will become hesitant to work with the organization.
 If it is the contact center, once a problem occurs, customers will not be as amenable to purchase products or services.
 Even after the recovery, there will be marketing costs associated with trying to regain the customer’s trust.

 Responding to the problems